-Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS provided is used to help gauge County ESG program outcomes.

-The Continuum of Care organization is responsible for the award of State ESG funding through their competitive application process.
-The lead agency is also responsible for maintaining the HMIS.
-The data provided is used to help gauge County ESG program outcomes.
 The coordinated entry system has been developed and implemented.
 Seminole county participates in weekly coordinated entry system referral meetings.
 Additionally, Seminole County is one of six Consolidated Plan agencies that is part of the Continuum.
-As such, Seminole County's Community Services Director serves on the HSN board and the COC board and plays a key role in goal setting, strategies and coordination.
+As such, Seminole Countys Community Services Director serves on the HSN board and the COC board and plays a key role in goal setting, strategies and coordination.
 Seminole County ESG funds are allocated toward Shelter Operations and Maintenance, Rapid Rehousing, HMIS and program administration.
 In addition, Program Year 2016 HOME dollars were set aside for a tenant based rental assistance program for the chronically homeless, which is a special population of concern in Seminole County.
 CDBG public service funding was also earmarked for case management to serve the homeless.
 The continuum of care is instrumental in examining priority needs of homeless populations that guide funding recommendations for the ESG and CDBG public services funding for homeless populations.
 Rapid Rehousing was identified by the Continuum of Care as a priority initiative.